kny5/fabacademy_antonio_anaya/docs/assignments/week04.md

 ## Introduction:

-This week  we've learnt how to use different machines in the Fab Lab.
+This week  we've learned how to use different machines in the Fab Lab.
 We had a great experience while practicing vinyl and laser cutting.
 My approach was very simple but I've discovered interesting techniques and important information for the upcoming weeks.